May 26, 2026

 • Statistics

-It should be noted that each school has their own individual requirements.
-Before checking a PA school requirement off your list, you should always do plenty of research on each of your target schools before applying.
+Each school has its own individual requirements.
+Before checking a PA school requirement off your list, do plenty of research on that specific school.

 School research can also help you throughout the essay writing and interview process and is a necessary step to educating yourself about what your target schools have to offer you.